howtographql/howtographql/content/backend/graphql-node-typescript/3-graphql-server.md

 Now, run the server, and try to access `http://localhost:3000/graphql` in your browser.
 You should see GraphiQL UI, and from there you can explore the schema, the documentation, and even try to run queries!

-In the next steps we'll change our schema, and we'll add more capabilities to the GraphQL schema and server!
+In the next steps you'll extend your schema, and add more capabilities to the GraphQL schema and server!

 ### Additional Resources